DataJunction/dj/docs/content/0.1.0/_index.md

 **Discover New Dimensions**

-Find the metrics your interested in and instantly discover the dimensions that are common among them.
+Find the metrics you're interested in and instantly discover the dimensions that are common among them.

 <--->